shrinerb/shrine/doc/changing_derivatives.md

 end
 ```

-*Note: we cannot update our attachment URLs yet, because only new
+*Note: we cannot update our attachment URLs to use derivatives yet, because
-attachments will have thumbnails generated, existing attachments will
+only new attachments will have thumbnails generated, existing attachments will
 only have the original file.*

 Now deploy this change to production.